Approaching Neural Chinese Word Segmentation as a Low-Resource Machine Translation Task: Methodology

 \subsection{Ensembling}

-An ensemble of independently trained and diverse models improves prediction.
-In our work, we combine models trained with different techniques and random seeds, and integrate a neural generative language model (LM) trained on the gold training data.
-It works as follows: at each time step, all models' predictions are simply averaged to form the ensemble's prediction.
+An ensemble of diverse and independently trained and models enhances prediction.
+In our work, we combine models trained with different techniques and random seeds, and integrate a neural generative language model (LM) trained on the gold segmented training data.
+It works as follows: at each inference time step, all models' predictions are simply averaged to form the ensemble's prediction over the target vocabulary.